eduardodalpiaz/devlinks/README.md

 ## 💻 Project

-DevLinks is a link aggregator to use as an online business card..
+DevLinks is a link aggregator to use as an online business card.

 - [Access the finished project online](https://github.com/eduardodalpiaz/projetos#memo-licen%C3%A7a)